YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 High Graft Numbers Can Damage the Donor Area

 A high graft number is not always better.
-The donor area is a limited resource.
+Donor hair is a limited resource.
 Once grafts are removed, they do not grow back in the donor area.
 If too many grafts are taken, or if they are taken unevenly, the patient can develop patchy thinning, visible scarring, and fewer options for future hair loss.

 This is one important disadvantage of choosing a clinic by graft number.
 A patient may compare 3000, 4500, or 5500 graft offers and assume the largest number is the best value.
 In reality, the correct number depends on donor density, hair caliber, scalp contrast, recipient area size, future hair loss, and the design of the hairline.